At the Bansal Lab, our work is interdiscplinary. We're always looking for:

-- biologists interested in applying/developing quantitative and computational methods to their systems
+- biologists interested in applying/developing quantitative and computational methods to their disease systems

-- mathematicians and computational scientists interested in biology
+- mathematicians and computational scientists interested in infectious disease problems

 Collaboration with experimentalists and epidemiologists

 Lab located in Georgetown's new science center: Regent's Hall